In partnership with

 Training and development

-Training and development officers or managers oversee the learning of an organisation's workforce.
-The training element gives staff the understanding, practical skills and motivation to carry out particular work-related tasks.
+Training and development officers or managers oversee the professional development of an organisation's workforce, giving staff the understanding, practical skills and motivation to carry out particular work-related tasks.
 The role may include delivering induction training for new recruits, carrying out appraisals and agreeing personalised training programmes for individual staff.

 Careers and educational guidance